GNB-UAM/rthybrid-for-rtxi/README.md

 	- Electrical

- ## Please, if you use RTHybrid cite the following papers:
+ ## Please, if you use RTHybrid or RTHybrid modules for RTXI, cite the following papers:

 Amaducci, R., Reyes-Sanchez, M., Elices, I., Rodriguez, F.B., & Varona, P. (2019).
 RTHybrid: a standardized and open-source real-time software model library for experimental neuroscience.
 Frontiers in Neuroinformatics, 13, 11. https://doi.org/10.3389/fninf.2019.00011